data-hunters/metadata-digger/README.md

     * Digital Ocean Spaces (Spaces Object Storage)

 * Basic filtering - you can provide list of allowed groups/directories of tags (e.g.: Exif IFD0, Exif SubIFD, JPEG, GPS).
+* Metadata Enrichment - retrieving information from image using AI methods, e.g. detecting what kind of objects are on image (person, car, laptop, etc.).
 * Displaying all detected Metatags in provided dataset of files.
 * Setting up mandatory tags.
 * Finding similar images based on specified set of Metatags.